How to transport your mountain bike in a van?

 An internal bike rack, like our fixed bike rack has wheel chocks to hold the front or rear wheel of each bike and extra tie down points to strap the bikes to.
 The bonus of this rack is that it can support three bikes spaced well apart from one another.
 The bike rack works with the existing tie down points at the front of the load bay too, so you don’t need to drill in to the van to install it.
 As a result it can be taken in and out really easily if you don’t need to use it all the time.

 No bulkhead?
 No problem.
-This bike rack can be used in vans with or without a bulkhead.
+This VW bike rack and it’s variants can be used in vans with or without a bulkhead.

 The more bikes you need to transport, the trickier it gets to accommodate them all without them touching.
 So how do you do that without having to wedge lots of padding between the frames?